 Just as negative peer pressure and influences can bring a person down and make them do things they know they should not do, a positive community can help build someone up.
 A positive recovery community is imperative for those wanting to live a substance-free life.

-When a community of those who are encouraging, positive and supportive surrounds a person in recovery, the person is much more likely to succeed.
+When a community of those who are encouraging, positive, and supportive surrounds a person in recovery, the person is much more likely to succeed.
 Everyone wants to feel like they fit in, and this is especially true during drug and alcohol rehab.
 When a person is able to form close bonds with and feel like part of the family, they will be more likely to act like that community.
-When the community shows the person they can have fun and live a fulfilling life without drugs or alcohol, the person can see firsthand that it is true.
+When the group shows the person they can have fun and live a fulfilling life without drugs or alcohol, the person can see firsthand that it is true.

-It is easier for a person in recovery to make the choice to stay sober, when positive influences surround them.
+It is easier for a person in recovery to make the choice to stay sober when positive influences surround them.

 The Importance of Community after Recovery